oytundd/moddingway/README.md

 ### API

 The API can be run locally in a browser for testing.
+For this, you will need to add the "API_KEY" environment variable.
+The dev key can be found in the development channels on the NAUR server.
 Running `make api-build` will build the API's models, after which the server can be started with `make api-run`.